PrestaShop/docs/src/content/1.7/development/upgrade-module/channels.md

 ### Archive

-This channel will not fetch available versions data from PrestaShop API but will look at a `prestashop.zip` file inside your `admin.../autoupgrade/download` folder.
+This channel will not fetch available versions data from PrestaShop API but will look at a `prestashop.zip` file inside your `<admin directory>/autoupgrade/download` folder.

 ### Directory

-This channel will not fetch available versions data from PrestaShop API but will look at directory content `/admin.../autoupgrade/latest/`
+This channel will not fetch available versions data from PrestaShop API but will look at directory content `/<admin directory>/autoupgrade/latest/`